top of page

 Relic book cover Elizabeth Costello

-With Portland painter and Soliloquy fine arts owner, Ruth Meijier, and partners at The Writer’s Block, Blackfish Gallery, and The Lobby, she co-founded ekphraestivalpdx, a collaboration among West Coast poets and visual artists.
-Follow ekphraestivalpdx on Instagram to learn about readings and exhibitions upcoming in April, 2025.
+With Portland painter and Soliloquy fine arts owner, Ruth Meijier, and partners at The Writer’s Block and Blackfish Gallery, she co-founded ekphraestivalpdx, a collaboration among West Coast poets and visual artists.
+Follow ekphraestivalpdx on Instagram to learn about readings and exhibitions that happen in the spring.

 Elizabeth Costello writer headshot